SpaceG/spaceg.github.io/_posts/2015-03-07-optimism-and-future.markdown

 <h2 class="section-heading"><strong>Optimists Have Advantages</strong></h2>

 All Psychological Studies show: Optimism have more Advantages than Disadvantages.
+If you are as optimistic, then does that affect many areas of your life favorably.

 <br>